-IMPORTANT MESSAGE
+IMPORTANT MESSAGE TO PARENTS

-Your safety is very important to ARGO.
-That is why we urge you to read this message before you operate this ATV.
+Your child's safety is very important to ARGO.
+That is why we urge you to read this message before you let any young rider operate this ATV.
 Off-road riding can be fun.
 However, an ATV is not a toy and it can be hazardous to operate.
-As with any activity involving speed and skill such as bicycling or skateboarding, poor judgment can result in injuries and we don't want that to happen!
-You can help prevent accidents by making good decisions about if, when, and how you ride this ATV.
+As with any youth activity involving speed and skill such as bicycling or skateboarding, poor judgment can result in injuries and we don't want that to happen!
+Yo can help prevent accidents by making good decisions about if, when, and how your child rides this ATV.